dbt-labs/docs.getdbt.com/website/docs/reference/parsing.md

 ## Partial parsing

 After parsing your project, dbt stores an internal project manifest in a file called `partial_parse.msgpack`.
 When partial parsing is enabled, dbt will use that internal manifest to determine which files have been changed (if any) since it last parsed the project.
-Then, it will _only_ parse the changed files, or files related those changes.
+Then, it will _only_ parse the changed files, or files related to those changes.

 Partial parsing is off by default, and it can be enabled via [profile config](profiles.yml#partial_parse) or [CLI flags](global-cli-flags#partial-parsing).
 In development, partial parsing can significantly reduce the time spent waiting at the start of a run, which translates to faster dev cycles and iteration.